bitshares/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

    - Use the genesis-dev.json file as a guide to prepare genesis file parameter values.
    - Each Private Testnet should prepare own ``my-genesis.json`` file to run.
    - The genesis-dev.json locates ``$HOME/bitshares-testnet/libraries/egenesis/genesis-dev.json``.
-Copy this file to the genesis directory that was created in step A.
+Copy this file to the genesis directory (It was created in step A).

   ::

-	//For example:
+	# For example:

 	cp -p $HOME/bitshares-testnet/libraries/egenesis/genesis-dev.json  $HOME/bitshares-testnet/genesis/my-genesis.json